Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Approach

 with $E_0(\rho_0)$=-15.9 MeV.
-It has been widely used in the literature in studying properties of nuclei, neutron stars and heavy-ion collisions, see, e.g., Refs. \cite{Lat16,Oertel17,MM1,Zhang18apj,Xie19,Jiajieli19,Lattimer14,NBZ19a,sagert12,sotani14,Baillot19}.
+It has been widely used in the literature in studying properties of nuclei, neutron stars and heavy-ion collisions, see, e.g., Refs. \cite{MM1,Zhang18apj,Xie19,Jiajieli19,Lat16,Oertel17,Lattimer14,NBZ19a,sagert12,sotani14,Baillot19}.
 The corresponding pressure in cold SNM is then

-Normally, one performs Taylor expansions of energy density functionals $e(\rho)$ based on some nuclear many-body theories.
-The third-order derivative of $e_(\rho)$ at $\rho_0$, i.e., $27\rho_0^3[d^3e(\rho)/d \rho^3]_{\rho_0}$, is defined as the skewness of SNM EOS.
+Normally, one performs Taylor expansions of given energy density functionals $e(\rho)$ based on some nuclear many-body theories.
+The third-order derivative of $e_(\rho)$ at $\rho_0$, i.e., $27\rho_0^3[d^3e(\rho)/d \rho^3]_{\rho_0}$, is defined as the skewness of SNM EOS and the fourth-order derivative of $e(\rho)$ at $\rho_0$, i.e., $81\rho_0^4[d^4e(\rho)/d \rho^4]_{\rho_0}$, is defined as the kurtosis of SNM EOS.
 It is necessary to take the value of the derivative at $\rho_0$ so that contributions from high-order terms in $(\rho-\rho_0)/3\rho_0$ in the Taylor expansion of $e(\rho)$ vanish.
-As already discussed in detail in Refs. \cite{Zhang18apj,Xie19,NBZ19a}, by design the parameterization of Eq.(\ref{E0-taylor}) has the form of a Taylor expansion near $\rho_0$ up to the third-order term.
+As already discussed in detail in Refs. \cite{Zhang18apj,Xie19,NBZ19a}, by design the parameterization of Eq.(\ref{E0}) has the form of a Taylor expansion near $\rho_0$ up to the fourth-order term.
 While the parameterization itself can be considered as a phenomenological energy density functional, we use it purely as a parameterization in our Bayesian analysis.
-Effectively, all higher order terms in the Taylor expansion of $e(\rho)$ have been absorbed in the $K_0$ and $J_0$ terms of the parameterization.
-Moreover, the third-order derivative of the parameterized $E_{0}(\rho)$ in Eq. (\ref{E0-taylor}) is independent of density without having to takes its value at $\rho_0$ to calculate the value of $J_0$.
+We emphasize that in Taylor expansions, one first needs a known function.
+While here we are simply inferring/calibrating the coefficients of a parameterization from/using the empirical pressures from heavy-ion reactions.
+In this work, the Eq. (\ref{E0}) is not a Taylor expansion of any known function.
+But it does asymptotically approach a Taylor expansion of some unknown energy functional in the limit of $\rho\rightarrow \rho_0$.
+Therefore, one can still use the traditional terminologies, e.g., the incompressibility, skewness and kurtosis, to describe the $K_0$, $J_0$ and $Z_0$ parameters.
+Moreover, we can use existing predictions for $K_0$, $J_0$ and $Z_0$ in setting their prior ranges in the Bayesian analyses.

+It is also necessary to emphasize that both the parameterization of the SNM EOS $E_0(\rho)$ and the empirical pressures extracted from relativistic heavy-ion collisions using hadronic transport models are valid only under the assumption that there is no hadron-quark phase transition below $4.5\rho_0$.
+Thus, the $J_0$ ($Z_0$) should be considered as an effective skewness (kurtosis) of nucleonic matter under this assumption.
+Given the limited amount of empirical pressure data available and its nature, it is unnecessary to introduce higher order terms beyond $Z_0$ in the parameterization of Eq. (\ref{E0}) in the present work.